The RSPCA is appealing for information after a litter of kittens were dumped in a pub toilet in Lincoln – for a second time.

-The RSPCA is appealing for information after an extremely poorly tiny puppy was found abandoned in woodland in Kirkham this week.
+The RSPCA is appealing for information after a dead dog was found dumped in Selby, North Yorkshire.

 The lurcher-type dog was discovered amongst fly-tipped rubbish on a track running parallel to the River Aire off the A19.